2025 CEBL season

 The 2025 CEBL season is the seventh season of the Canadian Elite Basketball League (CEBL).
-The regular season began on May 11 and ends on August 10.
+The regular season began on May 11 and ended on August 10.
 The league now plays a 24-game season, 4 more than the previous 20-game schedule.

 On May 25, 2025, the Montreal Alliance played the Ottawa BlackJacks at IGA Stadium in Montreal, the first professional basketball game played outdoors in Canadian basketball history.
 However, the game was suspended at halftime due to court conditions and declared a no contest.